TritonDataCenter/manta/docs/user-guide/mpu-reference.md

 # Multipart Upload System Architecture

-This section describes some of the design principles that guide the operation of the Joyent Manta Multipart Upload Service.
+This section describes some of the design principles that guide the operation of the Manta Multipart Upload Service.

 ## Guiding Principles